MInD-Laboratory/MATB-Workload-Classification-Facial-Pose-Data/gsr/README.md

 ## Notes

 - GSR data is processed at the original sampling rate (20 Hz)
-- EDA features are computed from the entire session (no windowing by default)
-- Sympathetic activity features require at least ~64 seconds of clean data
+- **EDA features are computed using 60-second windows with 50% overlap** (consistent with pose/ECG/eye tracking)
+- Each window produces one feature row with 4 EDA metrics plus metadata
+- Sympathetic activity features may be NaN for individual windows (require > 64s for reliability)
-- Autocorrelation features require at least ~30 seconds of data
+- Autocorrelation features require at least ~30 seconds of data (typically available in 60s windows)
 - SCR detection is performed on the phasic component only
-- Output files are compatible with random forest modeling pipeline used for pose/ECG/eye tracking data
+- Output files are compatible with random forest and mixed-effects modeling pipelines
-- For windowed EDA analysis, signals can be segmented in post-processing
+- Windowed features enable multimodal fusion and temporal workload analysis

 ## References